Stanley Hughes: Career

-Upon coming to Canada, Hughes almost immediately initiated a new era in the classification of conidial fungi, an interesting and economically important group of fungi, commonly referred to as moulds, that reproduce asexually by producing masses of spores called “conidia”.
+Upon coming to Canada, Hughes almost immediately initiated a new era in the classification of conidial fungi, an economically important group of fungi, commonly referred to as moulds, that reproduce asexually by producing masses of spores called “conidia”.

-His 1953 paper in the Canadian Journal of Botany, “Conidiophores, conidia, and classification” offered a novel and exciting approach to modifying the classification of conidial fungi which effectively turned an art into a science.
+His 1953 paper in the Canadian Journal of Botany, “Conidiophores, conidia, and classification” offered a novel approach to modifying the classification of conidial fungi.
 He proposed a number of useful descriptive terms such as blastospore, porospore, meristem arthrospore, and basauxic conidiophores which are now widely used.
-This paper contained meticulously prepared descriptions, arguments and illustrations during a time when scientific papers classifying conidial fungi tended to be very difficult to work with due to their inconsistent and numerous fragmentary observations.
+This paper contained meticulously prepared descriptions, arguments and illustrations regarding conidial fungi classification.

 The approach for classifying fungi that Hughes recommended provided a prospect for improving communication, organization, and retrieval of information about conidial fungi.
-This has been singled out as one of the most significant papers on the systematics of conidial fungi in the twentieth century and it influenced subsequent mycological taxonomic literature.
-With the publication of this one paper, an entire field was transformed as scientists around the world quickly adapted the new methods and tools to segregate and classify moulds.
-Today proper identification and communication of these fungi all stem from the methods put forward by Hughes in 1953.
+This work was a significant update to the systematics of conidial fungi and it influenced subsequent mycological taxonomic literature.
+In a subsequent 1958 paper, Hughes compiled an extensive list of more than 1,000 accepted genera, species and synonymies of conidial fungi.

-Five years after “Hughes 1953” his follow-up 1958 scientific paper contained an extensive list of more than 1,000 accepted genera, species and synonymies.
-This presented proof that hyphomycetology, the classification of fungi, was now a science and provided a new starting point for the worldwide effort to collect and classify moulds.